 Resident Networks and Firm Trade

 We demonstrate that simply by using the ethnic makeup surrounding a firm's location, we can predict, on average, which trade links are valuable for firms.
-Using customs and port authority data on the international shipments of all U.S. publicly-traded firms, we show that firms are significantly more likely to trade with countries that have a strong resident population near their firm headquarters.
-We use the formation of World War II Japanese Internment Camps to isolate exogenous shocks to local ethnic populations, and identify a causal link between local networks and firm trade links.
-Firms that exploit their local networks (strategic traders) see significant increases in future sales growth and profitability, and outperform other importers and exporters by 5%-7% per year in risk-adjusted stock returns.
-In sum, our results document a surprisingly large impact of immigrants' economic role as conduits of information for firms in their new countries.
+Using customs and port authority data on the international shipments of all U.S. publicly-traded firms, we show that firms are significantly more likely to trade with countries that have a large resident population near their firm headquarters.
+We use the formation of World War II Japanese Internment Camps to isolate exogenous shocks to local ethnic populations, and identify a causal link between local networks and firm trade.
+We also show that firms are more likely to acquire target firms, and report increased segment sales, in countries to which they are connected.
+Firms that exploit their local networks also see significant increases in future sales growth and profitability.
+In sum, our results document a surprisingly large impact of immigrants' role as economic conduits for firms in their new countries.

 Keywords: Information networks;